microsoftgraph/microsoft-graph-docs/api-reference/beta/api/insights_list_shared.md

 GET https://graph.microsoft.com/beta/me/insights/shared
 ```
 ### Response
 Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
-See an example un-truncated response at the bottom of the page.
 ```http
 {
     "value": [